-After months of hard work, we are super excited to offer this amazing integration to both the Cnverg and Trello communities.
-We are huge fans of Trello and believe it to be one of the best web-based project management apps ever built.
+We are huge fans of Trello and it is one of the most widely-used and best web-based project management apps ever built.
 With this integration, we make a great product even better by providing Trello users with a real-time whiteboard and planning wall where they can plan, strategize, prioritize, and brainstorm all of their projects.
 Use the links below to skip ahead or simply read on.

 - Anatomy of a Trello Card